kimkoko/19085436d-mid-project/README.md

 # 19085436d-mid-project

-Followings are the URLs I have made my home page.
+Followings are the URLs of homepage I have created using HTML and CSS.

 (COMP server) www.comp.polyu.edu.hk/~19085436d